bclins/bclins.github.io/fall24/math121/notes.md

     a.
 What was the explanatory variable?
     b.
 What was the response variable?
     c.
+This was an experiment because it had a **treatment variable**.
+What was that?
+    c.
 Which variables were controlled?
     d.
 Why don't we have to worry about lurking variables?

 We talked about why the polio vaccine trials were **double blind** and what that means.